 The Femto Laser is also used to create precise flaps in bladeless LASIK.
 Femto laser is now used in advanced cataract surgery and makes the procedure completely bladeless.
 It replaces several manual aspects of cataract surgery, including surgical incisions in the cornea, the circular opening on the lens surface (capsulotomy) and breaking up (fragmentation) of the lens.
 It can also be used to make incisions in the peripheral cornea to aid the correction of pre-existing astigmatism.

-How is Femto Laser Assisted Cataract Surgery performed?
+How is Femtosecond Laser Assisted Cataract Surgery Performed?

 - LENSX Laser System